JanMalch/ngx-mat-sw-update/README.md

 ## Class Overview

+Here's an overview over all contained classes and at what point which methods are implemented.
+:heavy_check_mark: = method is implemented
+:x: = method is `abstract`

 || `MatSwUpdate` | `MsuDialog` | `MsuDialogEn` | `MsuSnackBar` | `MsuSnackBarEn` |
 |--|--|--|--|--|--|
 |`abstract class`  | :heavy_check_mark: | :heavy_check_mark: | :x:| :heavy_check_mark: |:x:|